skmonir/mango/README.md

 # Configure mango with Sublime Text
-We can directly test our code from Sublime Text through the custom build system.
+Apart from running our program in command prompt in windows, we can also directly test our program from Sublime Text through the custom build system.
 To configure the sublime build system in Windows, please follow the instructions below..
-1. From Sublime Text menubar, go to Tools > Build System > New Build System
+1. From Sublime Text menubar, go to `Tools > Build System > New Build System`.
+It will open a file.
-2. Copy & Paste the following code
+2. Delete the content from the file and copy & paste the following code
   ```
 {
-	"shell_cmd": "mango test \"${file_base_name}\"",
 	"file_regex": "^(..[^:]*):([0-9]+):?([0-9]+)?:? (.*)$",
 	"working_dir": "${file_path}",
 	"selector": "source.c, source.cc, source.c++, source.cpp",